 This gate is the sign of victory over Mughals.
-It marks the western gate of the fort.
+Further, it marks the western gate of the fort.
 Maharaj Ajit Singh built this gate.

 DODH KANGRA POL

 This gate still has the cannon bill hit marks.
-This is the fourth gate of the seven gates.
+And this is the fourth gate of the seven gates.

 GOPAL & BHAIRON POL